RaghbirS/Business_Hero_Assignment/README.md

 Make sure to add the following environment variable in the `.env` file:

 - `JWT_SECRET`: The secret key used to sign the JWT token.
 It should be kept secure and not exposed publicly.
+- `MONGO_URI`: Your MongoDB connection string (without the database name, just the base URL).
+- `PORT`: PORT at which the application run.
+For eg : 80, 3000, etc.

 ## Error Handling